 I have uncovered mercury overload as a cause in countless of my patients’ symptoms, especially the more complex cases.
-And I eventually discovered that mercury overload was one of the root causes of my own autoimmune thyroid condition, due to eating a lot of tuna fish growing up, the numerous vaccines I received as a Peace Corps Volunteer, traveling through China (high coal burning area) for six weeks in college, and then living in Texas (high concentration of coal burning plants).
+And I eventually discovered that mercury overload was one of the root causes of my own autoimmune thyroid condition, due to eating a lot of tuna fish growing up, the numerous vaccines I received as a Peace Corps Volunteer, traveling through China (high coal-burning area) for six weeks in college, and then living in Texas (high concentration of coal-burning plants).

 There are two reasons mercury overload too often goes undiagnosed and untreated.
-The first is that conventional medicine only recognizes mercury poisoning, which is far more rare, and the second is that most people are unaware that we are continuously exposed to low levels of mercury in our everyday lives, which can actually be more harmful.
+The first is that conventional medicine only recognizes mercury poisoning, which is far rarer, and the second is that most people are unaware that we are continuously exposed to low levels of mercury in our everyday lives, which can actually be more harmful.

 In this article, we’ll look at how you’re being exposed to mercury, what mercury overload is, and how mercury overload can lead to chronic illness.
-Then in part two I’ll cover how test for mercury overload, how to reduce your exposure, and steps to and safely detoxify.
+Then in part two, I’ll cover how test for mercury overload, how to reduce your exposure, and steps to and safely detoxify.

 Types of Mercury

 This is the type of mercury you find in amalgam dental fillings, which are known to shed mercury as you salivate, breathe, and eat.
 Elemental mercury is typically in liquid form and can also be found in fluorescent light bulbs.1